balenaltd/handbook/Sales.md

 * is it possible to have signups immediately associate with salesforce such that the salesforce sidebar will by default tell me who owns the lead, its status etc. right now i appears as if it comes from newsignups@Resin.io so all sidebar info based on a lookup of that email address
 * Contact forms on our website (primarily the demo form) should create new leads in salesforce
 * Demo requests should go to /Sales instead of /Hello
-* We should get rid of the reliance on zapier and just have our sign up form (for free accounts) generate new leads in salesforce directly
 * Enhance tableau report or admin panel so we can see entitled devices, overage, email address and company name in same pane of glass
 * Sign up and contact forms should have (optional) fields for address, phone, title, etc to populate salesforce records

 Items related to the tools we use
-* The "Create lead" button in front sidebar does not properly map first name and last name to salesforce
-* We should map new "lighthouse" tag in front with checkbox in salesforce
 * Figure out how to get salesforce sidebar to load for all users, regardless of whether they have a salesforce account.
 Other than sharing sfdc credentials, is there a good way to do this?

-Items for PA and BH to tackle
-* Investigate simple lead nurturing campaigns to drop commercially viable leads into => auto-archive at the end
-* ~~Refine industry picklist and make consistent across leads/account~~
-* ~~Delete old recurly plans (they will stay active for existing custoemrs)~~
-* ~~Create a rule in salesforce that auto-archives any open leads more than XX days old (30?)~~